 1 UHF radio

-Our Manufacturing team recently finished their first version of a flight chassis.
+Our Structures team finished their first version of a flight chassis.
 It’s an especially modular design that splits the satellite into two halves about 15 cm long, and gives us easy access to satellite components.

 They’re not done though!
 As we iterate on our other subsystems, changes to the chassis will be necessary.
-Additionally, the Manufacturing team will be working closely with the Payload team on designing the robotics arm.
+Additionally, Structures team is working to develop deployment mechanisms for the camera-holding arm and developing an attitude control method for pointing our satellite’s antenna towards the Earth.

 Our Avionics team has a detailed block diagram of PVDX subsystems ready.
 Now, they’re working on prototyping their PCBs.